febus982/sqlalchemy-bind-manager/docs/repository/usage.md

 Each Repository instance create an internal scoped session.
-The session gets automatically closed when the Repository instance is not referenced by any variable (and the garbage collector clean it up)
+The session gets automatically closed when the Repository instance is not referenced by any variable (and the garbage collector cleans it up)

 In this way we ensure the `Session` we use is isolated, and the same for all the operations we do with the same Repository.